tpoisot/ms_pop_networks/ms_pop.md

 water input in shrubs can have pleiotropic effects on traits involved in the interaction with insects.
-So as to make sense of the variation of plant--insect interactions on the gradient, one needs to look at trait interactions, and traits responses to environmental constraints.
+So as to make sense of the variation of plant--insect interactions on the gradient, one needs to look at trait interactions, and trait responses to environmental constraints.
 At a macro scale, since current traits reflect adaptation to past environments [@diniz-filho_macroecology_2008], looking for trait conservatism will help highlight historical contingencies on the structure of current networks.
+% DG: I think we will need to brainstorm more on those concepts.
+I find that the right ideas are there, but they still need to be develop more, I have the feeling that the thinking is not completely accomplished.

+% DG: I like the ideas of the next paragraph, but the logic still needs to be further developped.
+There is a bunch of ideas, but they are not fully accomplished.
-Finally, paying more attention to local trait distribution and how it impacts the realization of the interaction between two species will contribute to the integration of coevolution and network analysis.
+Finally, paying more attention to trait variation and how it impacts the realization of ecological interactions will contribute to the integration of coevolution and network analysis.
 Trait-trait correlation, and trait-fitness correlation, are one of the basic ingredients for reciprocal selection [@gomulkiewicz_hot_2000;@nuismer_coevolution_2003], and needs be studied at the scale of the population, so as to be able to address the spatial dynamics [@thompson_geographic_2005].
+% DG: too much stuff and jargon in the previous sentence.
+You want to say too many things at once.
-Several authors discussed how migration between patches can disrupt local selection dynamics [@gandon_host-parasite_2008;@burdon_coevolution_2009], which received empirical support in experimental evolution studies [@brockhurst_impact_2007;
+ Several authors discussed how migration between populations can disrupt local selection dynamics [@gandon_host-parasite_2008;@burdon_coevolution_2009;brockhurst_impact_2007;
 @morgan_differential_2007].
-Understanding how the realization of potential interactions are affected by local trait distribution in the two species involved will allow not only to understand how a new species will integrate into the existing network, but also how it can affect its evolutionary dynamics.
-In parallel, the bulk of community phylogenetics [@webb_integrating_2006] was developed to re-analyse community structure through the phylogenetic conservatism of traits [@cavender-bares_merging_2009;
+Understanding how the realization of potential interactions are affected by local trait distribution will allow not only to understand how a new species will integrate into the existing network of interactions, but also how it can affect its evolutionary dynamics.
+%DG: last sentence redundant
+In
+parallel, the bulk of community phylogenetics [@webb_integrating_2006] was developed to re-analyse community structure through the phylogenetic conservatism of traits [@cavender-bares_merging_2009;
 @mouquet_ecophylogenetics_2012].
+%DG: this idea is not fully developped, I don't understand where you are going.
 If enough realizations are sampled, for which we know even coarsely the phylogenetic structure of traits [@chamberlain_does_2012], we will have a strong database on which to carry out statistical analyses to determine when interactions will occur.
 This effort will